This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 I. Minimum Age Laws

 Young people may want to work part-time.
 The hospitality industry provides many jobs.
 Some involve working with alcohol.
-What’s the age for working in stores selling alcohol to drink off-site.
+What’s the age for working in stores selling alcohol to drink elsewhere.
 For bartending?
 For serving in a venue selling alcohol to drink on-site?

-Rhode Island alcohol laws permit adults to work in stores that sell alcohol for drinking elsewhere.
+Rhode Island alcohol laws permit adults to work in stores that sell alcohol for use elsewhere.
 That is, those age 18 or older may do this.
 Also for tending bar.
 As well as for serving in venues for use on-site.

 Using a false ID to buy alcohol is a crime.
 It’s also a crime to make, sell, lend, or transfer a false ID.
 Sellers may legally seize IDs that appear to be false.